 The National Community Engagement for Infrastructure Forum (NCEIF) will be held in Brisbane on Thursday and Friday 27-28 August 2020 at Cloudland in Brisbane.

-This newly created forum has been developed by three ambitious women who are passionate about working with communities to help them understand infrastructure and how major projects and communities can work collaboratively.
+The forum, now in its third year, has been developed by three ambitious women who are passionate about working with communities to help them understand infrastructure and how major projects and communities can work collaboratively.

 Over the 2016-17 reporting period, Infrastructure Australia published a newly revised Infrastructure Priority List identifying 100 major proposals that Australia needs over the next 15 years.
 This is the largest-ever number of infrastructure proposals on the Priority List.

 As community engagement professionals, we need to prepare now to better understand these drivers of future demand for infrastructure and how we, and the communities in which we work, can be ready for this growth.
 The NCEIF will provide insight on advancing community consultation in the infrastructure and natural resources space; discovering new industry trends and policies which may impact the community engagement framework and the development of infrastructure projects now and in the future; and exploring new tools and the latest research to support community and stakeholder engagement in infrastructure.

 Full Days Of

 Our conference is an engaging experience for delegates, certainly not your typical conference!